-On the other hand, a negative (or toxic) attitude can have a detrimental effect on staff retention.
+On the other hand, a negative (or jaded) attitude can have a detrimental effect on staff retention.
 In environments where teamwork and collaboration are essential, a single individual’s negative demeanor can create a ripple effect that leads to lower morale and dissatisfaction among other staff members.
 The stress and emotional toll of the job become even worse if employees don’t feel supported.
 Ultimately, this negative environment can lead to higher turnover rates as employees seek more positive and fulfilling work settings where they feel appreciated and respected.

 The Importance of Employee Engagement